-Moonlight is an excellent example of his ability to synthesize diverse strains of landscape painting.
-It is typical of the style Harpignies mastered by the 1870s, and continued to practice for the rest of his career.
-It shows an interest in strong contrasts of light and dark, especially contre-jour effects.
-Unlike the artist’s early paintings, characterized by precise brushstrokes, here Harpignies used thick impasto and palette knife work to render the general “impression,” rather than exact detail.
+Henri-Joseph Harpignies’s subjects come from the beloved forest scenes of Camille Corot and fellow Barbizon painters.
+Aiming for a formalized, highly artificial and sentimental evocation of natural phenomena, he adhered to the French landscape tradition founded by Claude Lorrain.
+However, in the 1860s, he adopted a greater freedom and broadness of brushstrokes, and a palette governed by heightened contrasts both of colour and tone.
+Moonlight exemplifies his ability to synthesize diverse strains of landscape painting.
+It is typical of the style Harpignies mastered by the 1870s and continued to practice for the rest of his career.
+It shows an interest in strong contrasts of light and dark.
+Unlike his early paintings, characterized by smooth brushstrokes, here Harpignies used thick impasto and palette knife work to render the general “impression,” rather than exact detail.